michael-freling/michael-freling.github.io/content/docs/animation.md

 ---

 - [VRoid Studio](https://vroid.com/en/studio) is the tool to create a 3D data of the avator very easily.
+    - There are some free models in [VRoid Hub](https://hub.vroid.com/en/), but they cannot be imported into VRoid Studio.

 ### Reference
 - [VRM: VRM applications](https://vrm.dev/en/vrm_applications/)